 On March 31, 2004, the Company was acquired by affiliates of CHS.
 In connection with the CHS acquisition, the Company is obligated to pay management fees to a subsidiary of CHS in the amount of \$58 thousand per month and to pay transaction fees to a subsidiary of OTPP in the amount of \$26 thousand per month, plus out of pocket expenses, for each month commencing with the closing date of the Merger Transaction.
-The Company has recorded management and transaction charges and expenses from CHS and OTPP of \$1.0 million and \$1.0 million for the years ended December 31, 2006 and 2005, respectively, and \$0.8 million for the nine month period ended December 31, 2004
+The Company has recorded management and transaction charges and expenses from CHS and OTPP in the amount of \$1.0 million for each of the years ended December 31, 2007, 2006, and 2005, respectively.